 Need help selecting a stainless steel for a component?
-We provide metallurgy consulting to help design components.
-847.528.3467 firstname.lastname@example.org
+We provide metallurgy consulting. firstname.lastname@example.org

 Another requirement for the formation and maintenance of the passive layer is that the steel surface must be exposed to oxygen.
 Corrosion resistance is greatest when the steel is boldly exposed and the surface is maintained free of deposits.
 If passivity is destroyed under conditions that do not permit restoration of the passive film, then stainless steel will corrode much like a carbon or low-alloy steel.
 For example, covering a portion of the surface - for example, by biofouling, painting, or installing a gasket - produces an oxygen-depleted region under the covered region.
 The oxygen-depleted region is anodic relative to the well-aerated boldly exposed surface, possibly resulting in the corrosion of the covered region.